-David even asks God to kill him and give his job to someone else:
+David even asked God to kill him and give his job to someone else:

-Psalm 109:8: "Let his days be few; and let another take his office.

-9 Let his children be fatherless, and his wife a widow."
+Psalm 109:8-9: "Let his days be few; and let another take his office.
+Let his children be fatherless, and his wife a widow."

-But David is still not done.
-David asks God to persecute this man's children as well:
+But David still wasn't done.
+David asked God to persecute this man's children as well: